phalt/clientele/docs/examples.md

 This file contains the low-level HTTP logic: making requests with `httpx`, handling responses, parsing errors, and managing the response-to-schema mapping.

-**Should you edit it?** No. This file is regenerated each time and is **not intended to be read by developers**.
-It's implementation detail.
+**Should you edit it?** No. This file is regenerated each time and is **not intended to be used by developers**.
+You are welcome to read it and understand how it works.
+There isn't any magic.

 **What's inside:**